POWER. STYLE. TECHNICAL BRILLANCE. REVOLUTIONARY. LUXURY

 What advice would you give younger kids who would like to follow your footsteps?

 Follow your own passion and not someone else’s.
-I always tell my son that I don’t want him to follow my footsteps because of me but rather find his own voice and hopefully get to exercise his passion whatever it may be.
+I always tell my son that I don’t want him to follow my footsteps because he feels pressure.
+He should find his own voice and hopefully get to exercise his passion whatever it may be.

-I became passionate as time went by.
+I became more and more passionate with the years.
 I started at the age of 23 in this industry and learned to love what I’m doing.
 My life is beautiful because I do what I love.

 I noticed that you don’t have too many women as your Ambassadors.
 Why?